ITU-BDSA23-GROUP23/Chirp/docs/report.md

 When accessing our web page, users are presented with the public timeline, which displays cheeps.
 On this page, users can navigate between pages to view older or newer cheeps
 The navigation bar consists of links to "Public Timeline" and "login".
-Users have the option to click on the author's name within cheeps, redirecting them to the author's private timeline, showing cheeps made by that author.
+Users have the option to click on the author's name within cheeps, redirecting them to the author's private timeline, and showing cheeps made by that author.
 The top bar contains a login button, which when clicked facilitates authentication through B2C, using a user's GitHub account.
-If already logged in to Github on their browser, they are directed to the Public Timeline.
-If not, they must login with a Github account.
+If already logged in to GitHub on their browser, they are directed to the Public Timeline.
+If not, they must login with a GitHub account.

 **Authenticated:**